HealthTeacher/style-guide/Ruby.md

 # Ruby
-Much of this was taken from [GitHub's Style Guide](https://github.com/styleguide/ruby).
+Much of this was inspired by [GitHub's Style Guide](https://github.com/styleguide/ruby).
 Please add to this guide if you find any particular patterns or styles that we've adopted internally.
 Submit a pull request to ask for feedback (if you're an employee).